w3plan/thread-sse/doc/document.md

   }

   /**
-   * Gets all members of a assigned user group
+   * Gets all members of an assigned user group
    *
    * @param {string} groupName - A group name
    * @return {array}  An array of members